damusss/SpacetimeController/README.md

 # Spacetime Controller

-- SFX made with https://sfxr.me or recorded
+- SFX recorded or made with <https://sfxr.me>
 - music created by @arythneon (discord)

 [Graphics are reduced for the web version to improve performance.
 This includes some stars, dust, and the player trail]

 Assetless (except for fonts and sounds), mobile friendly game made with pygame-ce for the pygame-ce summer jam 2024.
 Theme: Interstellar.

 Break asteroids by hitting them, grab the resources and drop them in black holes.
 Use your powers to defend against enemies.
 Win by collecting all the resources.

 Select the mobile mode if you are on mobile.